Emperor Xiaoming of Northern Wei: First regency of Empress Dowager Hu

 Empress Dowager Hu was considered intelligent, capable of understanding many things quickly, but she was also overly lenient and tolerant of corruption.
+She also became shamelessly promiscuous in her personal life.
 For example, in winter 515, the corrupt governor of Qi Province (岐州, roughly modern Baoji, Shaanxi), Yuan Mi (元謐) the Prince of Zhao, provoked a popular uprising when he killed several people without reason, and while he was relieved from his post, as soon as he returned to the capital Luoyang, Empress Dowager Hu made him a minister because his wife was her niece.
 In Yuan Xu's childhood, Empress Dowager Hu's power, during these few years, were unchallenged, and while she tolerated—and, in certain circumstances, encouraged—criticism, including rewarding such officials as Yuan Kuang (元匡) the Prince of Dongping and Zhang Puhui (張普惠) for their blunt words, she was slow to implement suggestions that would curb corruption.
 Empress Dowager Hu was a fervent Buddhist, and during this part of the regency, she built magnificent temples in Luoyang.
 One she built, dedicated to her father Hu Guozhen (胡國珍) the Duke of Qin, after his death in 518, was particularly beautiful.
 Because of her influence, Emperor Xiaoming also became a dedicated Buddhist.
 In his youth, however, he also favored spending time in imperial gardens rather than studies or learning about important affairs of state.